 In the mid-2000s, the Group began to establish banking partnerships, sometimes exclusive, a particular example being the exclusive agreement with OTP Bank covering several countries in Central and Eastern Europe; these partnerships have enabled the Group to develop in new markets supported by established players.
 In addition to bancassurance partnerships, the international subsidiaries have developed exclusive and non-exclusive distribution agreements with partners such as leasing companies, automobile distribution networks, or farming cooperatives, such as in Turkey, where the Group signed an exclusive agreement with the farming cooperative TKK in 2008.
-During the first half of 2013, Groupama Assicurazioni signed a number of bancassurance agreements with independent regional banking establishments of medium size located in located in north-central Italy.
+During the first half of 2013, Groupama Assicurazioni signed a number of bancassurance agreements with independent

 At the end of 2010, Groupama and the AVIC group (Aviation Industry Corporation of China) signed an agreement on the creation of a joint venture to expand activities in the non-life insurance segment in the People's Republic of China.
 The joint venture Groupama AVIC has established sales and service networks for individuals and companies in the provinces where it holds licences.
 In November 2012, it obtained the qualification to provide complete coverage in non-life insurance on the Chinese market.
 In 2013, Groupama and the AVIC Group signed a second partnership agreement in the field of insurance to support the strong growth of Groupama AVIC Insurance on the agricultural market and the rural sector in China.